twistedNerv/flying-fw/README.md

 If all options selected there should be created table in db/sql schema file, controller, model, index view, update view, views added to menu

 Workflow:
+Controller, module, view for module goes into app/content.
+Front-end in public folder.
-Custom module Board (controller, module, views files in content folder) is added for example in app/content/.
+Custom module Board is added for example in app/content/ folder.